lorenzo-lepore/lorenzo-lepore/README.md

-- 👋 Sup, I’m @lorenzo-lepore
+- 👋 Hey, I’m @lorenzo-lepore
 - 👀 I’m interested in ethical hacking and lots of programming languages
 - 💞️ I’m looking to collaborate on development projects
 - 📫 How to reach me: l.lepore@studenti.unimol.it